noether/visionloc/README.md

 5. PosY of the Center [pixels]
 6. Heading [degrees], w.r.t the X axis counter clockwise [-pi, pi)

+Do not forget to copy the library to your /usr/lib or wherever your system can find it.

 3. LIBRARY for multi camera
 ---------------------------